luismedel/dsenv/README.md

 # dsenv

-Dead Simple, no dependency needed, .env support for Node in a single function:
+Dead Simple, no dependency needed, .env support for Node in a **single function**.

+Seriously, you don't need **another** dependency for that.
+Don't overcomplicate your project.

+## How?

 Say you have the following .env file: